vertex-peak/vertex/README.md

-## Note
+## Note to Reverse Engineers / Deobfuscators

-Hello to anyone who cracks or reverses obfuscated scripts or whatever you call it.
+Hello to anyone who spends time cracking or reversing obfuscated scripts.

-We just want to ask that you please don’t leak our code.
-We’ve been working on this project for around 4 years, constantly pushing updates and trying to improve it.
-Over that time we’ve built a lot of trust in the community and we’re proud of that.
+We kindly ask that you please respect our work and avoid leaking or redistributing our code.
+Our project has been actively maintained and updated for over 4 years, and we’ve built trust within the community during that time.

-Our main goal has always been to make sure the script works on as many executors as possible.
-Because of that, we can’t always use the most secure or aggressive obfuscators since they tend to break on low-UNC executors that a lot of people still use.
+Our goal has always been to keep our scripts accessible and compatible with as many executors as possible.
+Because of this, we cannot always use the most aggressive or secure obfuscation methods — some high-security obfuscators break compatibility with low-UNC executors, which many users still rely on.

-So yeah, we had to go with a mid-level obfuscator to keep things compatible.
-It’s not perfect, but it lets more people actually use the script.
+As a result, we sometimes have to use mid-level obfuscation rather than extremely heavy protection.
+This is purely to ensure stability and accessibility for our users.

-All we ask is that you respect the work we’ve put into this and leave our stuff alone instead of leaking it.
+We simply ask that you respect the time and effort that has gone into this project and avoid leaking or intentionally bypassing our protections.

 ## Supported Games